Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 ## Flow control

-Flow control in python helps us in making code control flow decisions.
+Flow control in Python helps us in making code control flow decisions.

-*If,else statements*
+*If...else statements*

-If statement takes a expression if the expression evaluates to a truthy value, if block is executed, otherwise else block is executed.
+The code in if block gets executed, if the expression evaluates to a truthy value.
+If not, the else block is executed.

 ~~~~
 '''